-5.1 Results of the Experiment
+5.1 Results of the experiment

 Prior to performing statistical analysis of the results, the subjective scores from each participant for each measure were transformed to z-scores.
-This is required because not all participants use the entire range of the scales presented when rating the images, therefore their scores are not directly comparable.
-To normalize the raw scores into z-scores the values are converted into standard deviation units that represent deviations from the mean [33].
-Fig. 6 shows the average z-score values for each data set, quality measure and reconstruction filter.
+This is required because not all participants used the entire range of the scales presented when rating the images, so their scores are not directly comparable.
+To normalize the raw scores into z-scores the values were converted into standard deviation units that represent deviations from the mean [35].
+Figure 6 shows the average z-score values for each dataset, quality measure, and reconstruction filter.

-Following the ITU-R BT.500 recommendations, an analysis of the results per individual participant was performed prior to the main statistical analysis [1].
+Following the ITU-R BT.500 recommendations, an analysis of the results per individual participant was performed prior to the main statistical analysis [34].
 This was done to potentially remove participants who may have misunderstood the individual quality measures used in the experiment.
-The $\beta^2$ normality test was used for each participant and quality measure separately.
+The β^2 normality test was used for each participant and quality measure separately.
 The test determined that no participants should be removed prior to full analysis.

-For the main analysis, the z-scores for each measure per data set were subjected to a one-way repeated measures of analysis of variance (ANOVA) with the reconstruction filter as the independent variable and the score as the dependent variable.
-In the cases when the assumption of sphericity failed after applying Mauchly's Test of Sphericity, the Greenhouse-Geisser correction was applied.
+For the main analysis, the z-scores for each measure per dataset were subjected to a one-way repeated measure of analysis of variance (ANOVA) with the reconstruction filter as the independent variable and the score as the dependent variable.
+In the cases when the assumption of sphericity failed after applying Mauchly's test of Sphericity, the Greenhouse-Geisser correction was applied.
 When applicable, post-hoc analysis was performed using the pairwise Bonferroni test.
-In reporting the results, we use the standard notation of F and p for the F-statistic and the p-value, respectively, while for the effect size we report the partial $\eta^2$ .
+In reporting the results, we use the standard notation of F and p for the F-statistic and the p-value, respectively, while for the effect size we report the partial η^2 .